 At the time of the Holodomor, journalists, diplomats, and other observers on the ground could only guess at the numbers of victims, and estimates varied from 1.5 to over 10 million.
 Officially, the Soviet government denied that the famine occurred, and death records could not list starvation as a cause death.
 Later, scholars were hampered by such falsified and inaccessible records and by the criminalization of famine memory.

-In the first large-scale academic study of the famine, the 1986 Harvest of Despair, Robert Conquest estimated 5 million deaths from famine for the period 1932-33 in Ukraine (p.306).
+In the first large-scale academic study of the famine, the 1986 Harvest of Sorrow, Robert Conquest estimated 5 million deaths from famine for the period 1932-33 in Ukraine (p.306).
 More recently, demographers with better access to records and with the latest acceptable demographic methods have estimated that specifically for the years 1932-1934, specifically within the borders of Soviet Ukraine, nearly 4 million people died of famine related causes (not counting average annual deaths.)
 Adding the unborn to this total yields 4.5 million.

 What is especially shocking is how such a great number of people succumbed over a very brief period of time: 2 million persons in just 3 months: May-July 1933; 28,000 per day in June of 1933.
 Furthermore, the greatest mortality in Ukraine occurred not in its most important grain growing regions, but where Stalin perceived the biggest threat to his power and the most resistance to his goals.